Home Types of Contracts Asset Purchase Agreement

 • Other pertinent details

 Your letter of intent can be however long or short it needs to be and according to parties involved.
-However, seek out advice from letter of intent lawyers to help you draft this document since it carries specific legal and financial implications.
+However, seek out advice from a lawyer with experience in this area to help you draft this document since it carries specific legal and financial implications.
 They can also help you work out your asset purchase agreement’s details when the transaction moves forward.

 Parts of an Asset Purchase Agreement